OFRqq/i-love-web/README.md

 25.Ik kan formulierdata die is ge-POST door middelvan een POST of PATCHHTTP request opslaan in de REST API🫣0 42 / 75

+07-03-2024 beyond tweening | Cassie Evans | GSAP, animation librabry to learn anything, animate anything with it, gsap.com, animate anything (CSS properties Attrivutes, array values and more..), free plugins, veel soorten randomizers {0, 100, 5} (randomize van 0 tot 100 met afronding tot 5) in strings. utils.wrap (wraps around all utils) utils.pipe (pipe true different values managing values with clamp), cool effect like roughease (for like a button) for styling (slow, exposcale, customease en rough effect to change animations like glitchy animations), matchmedia() (gsap.machtmedia() is gsap van @media querry's infilidates ''does the boring stuff'' clean up code, reducemotion ( setting to listen to and adjust animations which are really triggering) , control methods (methods for playing an aimation , play(), pause() resume() reverse() restart(),Helperfunction, adding relevant helper functions for the community, SCROLL (checken voor later) scrolltween for sroll animations (containeranimation),

 ## Licentie

 This project is licensed under the terms of the [MIT license](./LICENSE).